-How Plastic Pellets Are Made: Process, Equipment and Types Explained
+How Plastic Pellets Are Made: Process, Equipment & Pelletizing Lines

 Understanding how plastic pellets are made is essential for anyone investing in a recycling pelletizing line or evaluating downstream processing options.
 Plastic pellets – also called plastic granules or plastic resin – are the universal raw material that feeds the global plastics manufacturing industry.
 Every plastic product you use, from a bottle cap to a car bumper, began as a batch of pellets.